kathoef/jupyter-container-blueprints/README.md

 docker run -p 8888:8888 -v $(pwd):/home/jupyter/persistent -it jupyter /bin/bash
 ```

 in the directory, in which e.g. your already existing Jupyter notebooks are located.

 In the container execute `./jupyterlab.sh` to start JupyterLab.
 To access your notebooks via the containerized JupyterLab session, copy and paste the localhost URL into your local browser.

 ## Disclaimer

 To keep image sizes as small as possible one would actually not set up several conda environments, e.g. Python kernels, in a single container.
 Each kernel should rather get its own container.

-Here I have tried to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation.
-What is presented here, however, is rather meant as an exercise, and workflows might not at all be ready/recommendable for a productive use.
+Here, the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation, was reproduced as close as possible.
+What is presented, however, is rather meant as an exercise, and not at all be ready/recommendable for productive use.

 ## References